aavegotchi/gotchiverse-bible/gotchiversebible.md

 ## What is this document?
 The Gotchiverse Game Bible is an external-facing Game Design document that gives detailed information about gameplay, economy, and building within the Gotchiverse game.

-The information published within this document may generally be considered to fall into two categories: "confirmed and immutable", and "confirmed, but not immutable".
+The information published within this document may generally be considered to fall into two categories: **confirmed and immutable**, and **confirmed, but not immutable**.

-Confirmed and immutable means that the published information will **not** change, except via DAO vote.
+**Confirmed and immutable** means that the published information will **not** change, except via DAO vote.

-Confirmed, but not immutable means the information is generally confirmed, but could change if underlying assumptions change.
+**Confirmed, but not immutable** means the information is generally confirmed, but could change if underlying assumptions change.
 Any changes will be published on all official channels.

 ---